Back to Reference

 5. Human resources sites

-This is a SharePoint site dedicated to the human resources department.
-Its purpose is to manage HR resources, such as benefits, compensation, and even employee onboarding.
-As a result, this site’s main features include employee handbooks, onboarding checklists, and benefits information.
+This is a SharePoint site dedicated to the human resources department, and its purpose is to manage HR resources like benefits, compensation, and employee onboarding, often including tools for unlimited pulse surveys to gauge employee sentiment.
+As a result, this site's main features include employee handbooks, onboarding checklists, and benefits information.

 Example highlights: